Lab 4 - Basic Redundancy

 • Eth2.99 (VLAN 99)

-Configure VRRP on the physical subinterfaces to provide redundant gateways:
+Configure HSRP on the physical subinterfaces to provide redundant gateways:

-• VRRP Group Numbers: Use VRRP group numbers that match the VLAN IDs (e.g., VLAN 10 uses Group 10).
+• HSRP Group Numbers: Use HSRP group numbers that match the VLAN IDs (e.g., VLAN 10 uses Group 10).

 • Virtual IP Addresses (VIPs):